Kgalema Motlanthe: Land Bank loan

 In July 2005, while Motlanthe was secretary general, the Sunday Times reported that the state-owned Land Bank had funded a black economic empowerment deal from which Motlanthe was set to profit.
-The bank had provided R800 million – a very large loan, at over 40% of the bank's reserves – for Pamodzi Investment Holdings to purchase 49% of Foodcorp.
+The bank had provided R800 million – a very large loan, at more than 40% of the bank's reserves – for Pamodzi Investment Holdings to purchase 49% of Foodcorp.
 Both Motlanthe and Manne Dipico, an adviser to Mbeki, had a stake (in Motlanthe's case, 0.15%) in Pambi Trust, which owned 8% of Pamodzi.
 Mothlanthe was a beneficiary, not a trustee, of Pambi, and Pamodzi said that he had not been aware of the transaction while it was taking place; moreover, the loan had apparently been arranged by the Industrial Development Corporation, not directly by Pamodzi.
 However, the loan was controversial, and the DA called for the Public Protector to investigate.
 The Public Protector's investigation cleared Motlanthe of misconduct.